 Marketers of Specification Used Oil must:

-- Apply for a NDEQ hazardous waste identification number (marketers must notify NDEQ of used oil activities even if they already have an identification number).
+- Apply for a NDEE hazardous waste identification number (marketers must notify NDEE of used oil activities even if they already have an identification number).

 - Analyze the used oil to prove it meets the specifications as listed in the 'Contaminant Levels for Specification Used Oil' table.